jonascheng/services-lib/README.md

 ```

 ### Deploy to PYPI
-1. Tag the commit with new version
-2. Update version number in setup.py.
+1. Update version number in setup.py.
 Follow [Semantic Version](http://semver.org/)
+2. Send a PR on `develop` branch
-3. Merge to master branch
+3. Create a PR to merge `develop` branch into `master` branch
+4. Tag `master` branch with version